gulam101/Fetch-Api-JavaScript/README.md

 [Credits](#Credits)
 <a name="Credits"/>
 ### Description:
-I focus on JavaScript Local & Global scope.
-The main goal was to get an understanding of how the scope works within the function and how it works outside the function.
+Today I decided tp focus on calling and catching API's.
+For the API, I used Reqres to test fake data that was being genereated and I converted the data to JSON format.

 ### Prerequisites:
 - Any Modern Browser (Preferably Chrome or Firefox)